stoyanzhechev/SoftUni/README.md

 Hello everyone!

 My first repo encompasses all I have learnt in SoftUni starting as from Jul 2022 following the professional path for Python Full Stack Developers.
-In brief the 2-years course include:
+In brief the 2-years journey encompasses:

 1. Programming Basics (Python)
   - Basics of Python Syntax